7daytheory/typescript-review/README.md

 ﻿# TypeScript Overview
-Just going over some of the basics of Typescript.
+Just reviewing some of the basics of Typescript as it's been a little while.
 Mostly just statically typed javascript that needs to be compiled into javascript with some more handy features like interfaces, enums, type aliases etc

 ## What is TypeScript?
 TypeScript is a strongly typed superset of JavaScript that compiles to plain JavaScript.
 It adds static typing and other features to make your code more robust and maintainable.